Paras-is-coding/React_HS_Series/readme.md

 - Adding updateTodo, deleteTodo and toggleCompleted functionality in TodoIteam.jsx component
     - get those functions from context using useTodo()
     - make changes in component CSS and elements accordingly

+## Redux
+- Context API came way later
+- Data flow is better in redux than ContextAPI (in data store and retrive)
+- Flux(by facebook) ->  Redux
+    - redux-toolkit _ battries included easy setup

+## REDUX-TOOLKIT
+- redux is a core library
+- react-redux is its implementation(wiring) to communicate in betn react & redux
+- Redux Toolkit is a library that simplifies and streamlines the process of managing state in a Redux-based application